Plan your visit with interactive maps, animal information, demo schedules, and more!

 Want to get the most out of your trip to the Smithsonian’s National Zoo?
 Make your Zoo visit even more memorable with a guided tour!
 Expert guides will offer insight to the animal world with engaging stories, interesting facts and animal observations.

 With three different tour options, one is sure to suit your needs and interests.
 (And if you want an even more unique experience, visit our Behind-the-Scenes tour page).
 Our tours are offered year-round, are wheelchair accessible, and are guaranteed to be no larger than 10 people per group.
-What’s more, ticket proceeds support educational programming at the Zoo!

 The Zoo has so much to offer that it’s nearly impossible to see it all in one day, but our two-hour walking Highlights Tour is a great way to get the best out of the Zoo in a limited period of time.
 This is the most extensive tour available, covering the largest number of Zoo exhibits.